clonesht/OctoPrint-WebcamControl/README.md

 ## Motivation

 Wanted a quick and easy solution to adjust my webcam focus/exposure/tilt.
-MJPG Streamer has similar interface, but I was not satisfied with the quality and bandwidth usage, I [switched to H264 codec](octoprint_webcam_control/static/html/), so it's no longer an option.
+MJPG Streamer has a similar interface, but I was not satisfied with the quality and bandwidth usage, I [switched to H264 codec](octoprint_webcam_control/static/html/), so it's no longer an option.

 ## Setup